 Zorah’s winery and vineyards are situated in Vayots Dzor, a wine region that is home to the world’s oldest-known wine production facility, the Areni-1 Cave.
 The discovery of this more than 6,000-year-old cave complex in 2011 has since reshaped the narrative about wine history.

 Located in southern Armenia, Vayots Dzor has its highest point reaching over 3,500 meters above sea level.
-Currently, the wine grapes are grown between 1,000 and 1,600 meters in volcanic soil and dry continental climate: the highest temperature can be up to 40°C in summers and the exceptional minimum temperature is -35°C in winters.
+Currently, the wine grapes are grown between 1,000 and 1,600 meters in volcanic soil and dry continental climate: the highest temperature can be up to 40°C in summers, and the exceptional minimum temperature is -35°C in winters.
 The precipitation varies from 300 to 800 mm, depending on the location.
-In the town of Rind where Zorah Winery is located, the average temperature is 10°C with large diurnal temperature variation and the total annual precipitation is around 350mm.
-Irrigation is permitted, and all the vines here are planted on their own rootstock.
+In the town of Rind where Zorah Winery is, the average temperature is 10°C with large diurnal temperature variation and the total annual precipitation is around 350mm.
+Irrigation is permitted, and all the vines here are on their own rootstock.

 Armenia’s Flagship Grape: Areni Noir

-But exploring Armenian wine isn’t merely about the sensory merits, what it offers is something more profound and educational: the ancient history and culture of wine, intertwined with modern society, anthropological study, and human aspiration.
+But exploring Armenian wine isn’t merely about the sensory merits, it offers something more profound and educational: the ancient history and culture of wine, intertwined with modern society, anthropological study, and human aspiration.
 In a way, the Areni wine channels Armenia’s past in a bottle and offers a glimpse into the country’s future.
-One may wonder what the ancient expression of this variety was like, where the Areni wine was drunk, and how this grape would help to shape the future of Armenia’s viticulture.
+One may wonder what the ancient expression of this variety was like, where the Areni wine was drunk, and how this grape would help shape the future of Armenia’s viticulture.

-Interview with Zorik Gharibian of Zorah Wines
+Interview with Zorik Gharibian and Yeraz Tomassians

 In the late 1990s, Gharibian had wanted to establish a winery in Tuscany.
 In 1998, he visited Armenia, and the trip changed the trajectory of his life.
 Instead of Tuscany, he started searching for plots suitable for wine grape cultivation in Armenia.
 It took him a decade to find the ideal place, then the ideal Armenian varieties, and get Zorah Winery off the ground.